 The Neue Wache was initially surrounded by statues of Prussian military leaders - since relocated across the street to next to the former Prussian princesses' palace.

 While the interior would initially serve as quarters for the King’s soldiers, the building would be repurposed, redesigned, and reopened in 1931.
 Its new form the work of architect Heinrich Tessenow, a contemporary of Walter Gropius and Mies van der Rohe, and mentor to Adolf Hitler’s architect-confidant Albert Speer – who also served as Tessenow’s assistant.

-When following the end of the Second World War, the building fell into the hands of the East German regime, it would again be transformed – this time into a memorial for the ‘victims of fascism and militarism’.
+When, following the end of the Second World War, the building fell into the hands of the East German government, it would again be transformed – this time into a memorial for the ‘Victims of Fascism and Militarism’.
 With a commemorative eternal flame added to replace the wreath, and the body of an unknown concentration camp inmate laid to rest beside that of an unknown soldier.

 Reminiscent of Michaelangelo’s pieta housed in St. Peter’s Basilica in Vatican City, this provocative sculpture was the work of Prussian artist Käthe Kollwitz – famous for her depictions of the effects of war and poverty on the lives of the poor.
 In this instance secularising traditional imagery of Christian suffering to address social justice issues.

 Both Schnikel and Kollwitz were born in Prussia, a once mighty European power that now no longer exists.
 But one of the things that Prussia has come to represent in the minds of many still does – militarism, war, suffering by any other name.
 Greek philosopher Plato would say that only the dead know the end of war.
 While the suffering continues without conclusion, its victims have a memorial in Berlin waiting for them.
 A place of contemplation and peaceful reflection.
 In a country that has, in only the last 100 years, experienced so much conflict and destruction.